mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 # Section 1: Linux Fundamentals

 # Q1.
-What is Linux?
+What is Linux

 **Difficulty:** 🟢 Beginner